zelle7/wpsolr-search-engine/readme.txt

 = 5.1 =
 * Use custom fields also in search, autocomplete and suggestions (did you mean).
 Until now, custom fields where only displayed as facets.
+* WARNING: this will require you to re-index all your documents.
+It can take a while if you have a large amount of documents in your WP database.

 = 5.0 =
 * Fix error while updating the Solr index when post/page are published or trashed.